 - The interviewers who worked on the project.
 The success of the survey is in large part down to the commitment and professionalism they apply to their work every day.

-- Joan Corbett and Jackie Palmer, whose hard work and expertise has been crucial in preparing the survey data, and for conducting much of the analysis in this report.
+- Laura Brown, whose hard work, attention to detail and expertise have been crucial in preparing the survey data, and for conducting much of the analysis in this report.

 - Emma Fenn and colleagues in the NatCen Social Research Operations team.